revsys/.github/profile/README.md

-# REVSYS The Leader in Python and Django Consulting
+# REVSYS World-Class Python and Django Consulting

 We are performance tuners, Django and Python experts, infrastructure and scaling architects.